pyplugin/pyplugin/README.md

 ### Features

-- Added `PluginGroup` class which is a collection plugins that can be loaded and unloaded together sharing requirements, along with a pre- and post-load hooking mechanism for the group loader.
+- Added `PluginGroup` class which is a collection of plugins that can be loaded and unloaded together sharing requirements, along with a pre- and post-load hooking mechanism for group loading.
 - Added parameter `make_safe` to the `load` method that will make the calling args and kwargs safe, i.e. only passing in parameters that are defined in the signature.
 - Dynamic requirements no longer force-ably passes in the plugin instance on reload.